warmist/scripts/docs/open-legends.rst

 Upon return to the playable game, autosaves will be disabled to avoid accidental overwriting of good savegames.

-If the ``--no-autoquit`` option is passed and the savegame is already "tainted" by previous trips into legends mode, the warning dialog prompting you to save your game will be skipped.
+If the ``--no-autoquit`` option has previously been passed and the savegame is already "tainted" by previous trips into legends mode, the warning dialog prompting you to save your game will be skipped.